STATUTORY INFORMATION, POLICIES & gdpr

 Please also use the drop-down side-menu to access specific data reports in this section.

 Policies can be found below.
 If you cannot see the Policy you require, please speak to our Office Manager (Lumina Friedl) who will obtain a paper copy for you.
+Please be aware that the link will take you to the old Policy if approval is needed from our Governing Body.

 Click on the link for the webpage dedicated to our school on the 'Schools Financial Benchmarking Service'.